 With distance learning you can study wherever it suits, but having a regular spot to study can help you get your head into study mode.
 Here's some tips to help you think about where you might do your study:

-Let your friends and whānau know you may need support.
-Every little bit will help you achieve your goals.
+Every little bit of help you can get will help you to achieve your goals.

 I tended to do my study in the weekends and my wife was great as she would take our two kids out so I could have time to study.
 My family was very supportive, that was the key.